platformsh/platformsh-docs/docs/src/frameworks/drupal7/simplesaml.md

 ## Include SimpleSAML cookies in the cache key

-The SimpleSAML client uses additional cookies besides the Drupal session cookie that need to be whitelisted for the cache.
+The SimpleSAML client uses additional cookies besides the Drupal session cookie that need to be safelisted for the cache.
 To do so, modify your `routes.yaml` file for the route that points to your Drupal site and add two additional cookies to the `cache.cookies` line.
 It should end up looking approximately like this:

 ```yaml
 "https://{default}/":